Chroisa/dc541.org/content/meetings/_index.md

 description = ""
 +++
 DC541 currently meets once a month on the Second Saturday of the month.  if you’re interested in attending, just contact us and we’d be happy to let you know when and where.
 Everyone is welcome and here aren’t any requirements to attend, but we hope you’ll participate.

-The next meeting is scheduled for May 12th